-When the Broadway rezoning ordinance was adopted, it required the same number of parking spaces for the Large Retail and Service Cluster (10,000 square feet or more per establishment) that was required for the Medium Retail and Service Cluster (1,500 to 9,999 square feet per establishment) in the TOD and CCD Districts.
+When the Boradway rezoning ordinance was adopted, it required the same number of parking spaces for a large retail and service cluster that was required for the Medium Retail and Service Cluster (1,500 to 9,999 square feet per establishment) in the TOD and CCD Districts.
 This was the standard set when the zoning for Union Square was created.
 Upon further review, prompted by the question and comments raised by Alderman Maryann Heuston at the Land Use Committee meeting, OSPCD staff have reevaluated the parking requirements and now recommend that the parking requirement be changed to 1 space per 400 square feet of net floor area in the CCD districts and 1 space per 500 square feet of net floor area in the TOD districts, essentially doubling the parking requirement for the Large Retail and Service Cluster in these districts.
 OSPCD also recommends adopting a provision that would allow the Planning Board to grant relief from this standard by special permit in circumstances where a parking analysis indicates that the requirement can be reduced.

-Parking for Large Retail Establishments March 25, 2010 Page 2
+Parking for Large Retail Establishments September 23, 2010 Page 2

-The proposed ordinance has been developed to adjust the requirements of Large Retail and Service Cluster uses to be more mindful of the need for adequate parking to serve neighborhood and community needs.
-At the same time, without being so difficult to meet that it would preclude desirable large floorplate retail establishments serving local needs when such uses would be deemed appropriate under the Special Permit provisions of the ordinance.
+The proposed ordinance has been developed to adjust the requirements of Large Retail and Service Cluster uses to be more mindful of the need for adequate parking to serve neighborhood and community needs, without requiring parking that would be so difficult to meet that it would preclude desirable large floorplate retail establishments serving local needs when such uses would be deemed appropriate under the Special Permit provisions of the ordinance.